OmentaElvis/labt/README.md

 ```bash
 labt add androidx.appcompat:appcompat:1.1.0
 ```

 the add subcommand automatically downloads and caches the provided dependency.
+LABt maintains this global cache of dependency files and plugins can query for these files during build.
 You can also fetch the dependencies manually by running.

 ```bash